Iain McLaren

 Consider just waiting for machine learning to be built into the products that you already use, or buying targeted tools requiring human oversight.
 The new machine learning models are more than a little magical Using …

-What happened with Cloudstrike and why it is interesting from a security perspective
+What happened with CrowdStrike and why it is interesting from a security perspective

-https://www.crowdstrike.com/blog/statement-on-falcon-content-update-for-windows-hosts/ What happened?
-Cloudstrike sells falcon security software which its customers install on their computers.
-This software can update …
+CrowdStrike’s statement on the Falcon content update for Windows hosts What happened?
+CrowdStrike sells falcon security software which its customers install on their computers.
+This software can update itself by checking …

 Why Go is my favourite programming language